sdneon/node/README.md

 ### Main Directives
 * Preprocessor directives are only available for D at the moment, but not for CS & TS.
+  * v1.2.0: #import/#cs/#ts/#include code blocks can now use preprocessor directives within.
+    * Each code block is transpiled (recursively) at the point of inclusion, and uses the `#define`'d variables at that point in time.
+    * The effects of `#define` and `#undef` within the code blocks carry back to the main/parent code.
+  * D transpiler does Not parse JS et al syntax, so it does Not recognise comments, and Will evaluate preprocessor directives in comment blocks as well.
 * `#ds`: D scripts can be identified by file extension of .ds, or CJS files with initial 3 characters of `#ds`.
+  *  From v1.2.0, ESM modules can also specify `#ds` to use preprocessor directives.
   *  `#ds colors`: declares a D script file and imports [colors](https://github.com/marak/colors.js/) with basic color mapping:
   ```javascript
   require('colors').setTheme({